 Will My Payments Change Later?
 Will I Need To Pay Back The Interest Rate "Subsidy" At A Later Date?

 The change in interest rate is not a subsidy.
 Interest in excess of 6 percent per year that would otherwise have been charged is forgiven.
-However, the reduction in the interest rate and monthly payment amount only applies during the period of active duty.
-Once the period of active military service ends, the interest rate will revert back to the original interest rate, and the payment will be recalculated accordingly.
+However, the reduction in the interest rate and monthly payment amount only applies during the period of active duty and one year thereafter.
+The interest rate will then revert back to the original interest rate, and the payment will be recalculated accordingly.

 How Can I Learn More About Relief Available To Active Duty Military Personnel?

-Servicemembers who have questions about the SCRA or the protections that they may be entitled to may contact their unit judge advocate or installation legal assistance officer.
-Dependents of servicemembers can also contact or visit local military legal assistance offices where they reside.
-A military legal assistance office locator for each branch of the armed forces is available at http://legalassistance.law.af.mil/content/locator.php
+Servicemembers and dependents with questions about the SCRA may contact their unit’s Judge Advocate or an installation Legal Assistance Officer.
+A military legal assistance office locator for each branch of the armed forces is available at http://legalassistance.law.af.mil/content/locator.php.